Split absolutely irreducible integer-valued polynomials over discrete valuation domains: Abstract

 \section{Abstract}

-We investigate non-unique factorization of integer-valued polynomials over discrete valuation domains with finite residue field.
-There exist non-absolutely irreducible elements, that is, irreducible elements whose powers have other factorizations into irreducibles than the obvious one.
+Regarding non-unique factorization of integer-valued polynomials over a discrete valuation domain $(R,M)$ with finite residue field, it is known that there exist absolutely irreducible elements, that is, irreducible elements all of whose powers factor uniquely, and non-absolutely irreducible elements.

 We completely and constructively characterize the absolutely irreducible elements among split integer-valued polynomials.
-They correspond bijectively to finite sets with a certain property regarding $M$-adic topology.
-For each such ``balanced'' set of roots, there exists a unique vector of multiplicities and a unique constant so that the corresponding product of monic linear factors with multiplicities times the constant is an absolutely irreducible integer-valued polynomial.
+They correspond bijectively to finite sets, which we call \emph{balanced}, characterized by a combinatorial property regarding the distribution of their elements among residue classes of powers of $M$.
+For each such balanced set as the set of roots of a split polynomial, there exists a unique vector of multiplicities and a unique constant so that the corresponding product of monic linear factors times the constant is an absolutely irreducible integer-valued polynomial.
 This also yields sufficient criteria for integer-valued polynomials over Dedekind domains to be absolutely irreducible.